flosch/simpleapi/README.rst

         status.constraints = {'job_id': str}

     class FaxNamespace(JobNamespace):
-        """
+        #Send a fax and use a the provided Response object to built a response that
-        Send a fax and use a the provided Response object to built a response that can be sent as json/jsonp/xml and parse back to a Response on a python or javascript client The Response object is modeled after ElementTree
+        #can be sent as json/jsonp/xml and parse back to a Response on a python or javascript client
-        """
+        #The Response object is modeled after ElementTree

         ret = Response()

         #send fax